Table of Contents (click to expand)

 In summary, water can conduct electricity due to the dissolved ions and impurities.
 When a battery with positive and negative poles is placed in water, a closed circuit is created as the positive ions are attracted to the negative pole and the negative ions to the positive pole.

-Water is amphoteric, meaning it can act as both an acid and a base.
-It is a good source of hydrogen, as electropositive elements can reduce water to a hydrogen molecule that is useful in redox reactions.
+Water is amphiprotic, meaning it can act as both an acid and a base by donating or accepting protons.
+It is also a good source of hydrogen, as electropositive elements (like sodium, potassium, and calcium) can reduce water to produce hydrogen gas, which is useful in redox reactions.

-Water has higher surface tension compared to most liquids (one of the exceptions is mercury).
-This is due to hydrogen bonding in water molecules.
+Water has higher surface tension compared to most common liquids (mercury and molten metals like gallium being notable exceptions).
+This high surface tension is due to the extensive hydrogen bonding between water molecules.

-Because the water we use daily is inevitably contaminated, keeping all electrical appliances away from it is best to prevent any contact.
+Because the water we use daily inevitably contains dissolved ions, keeping all electrical appliances away from it is best to prevent any risk of electric shock.

 References (click to expand)